Extreme right-wing groups recruiting military personnel

 It said there was a “strong possibility” that the returning fighters will have been “further radicalised and developed connections with others who share their extreme right-wing ideology”.

-The committee found there was some limited evidence of Russian state support for extremist right-wing groups in the UK.

-“It is likely that this is a bid to fuel divisions and increase socio-political discord generally,” the report said, citing a visit to Moscow in October 2019 by three members of Britain First, meeting Russian politicians, while leader Paul Golding gave an interview on state TV.

-The committee also raised concerns about the efficacy of police vetting for new recruits.
+Concerns were also raised about the efficacy of police vetting for new recruits.

 In April last year, Metropolitan Police officer Ben Hannam was jailed for more than four years for membership of National Action.